a112121788/rails-guides/source/6_0_release_notes.md

 ### Notable changes

-*   Bump the minimum version of the `sqlite3` gem to 1.4.
+*   Bump the minimum sqlite3 version to 1.4.
     ([Pull Request](https://github.com/rails/rails/pull/35844))

 *   Add `rails db:prepare` to create a database if it doesn't exist, and run its migrations.